IanMH-NetSecDev/9HD-OS/README.md

 <ins>**Recommended:**</ins>
 **Storage:** 2TB+ total usable storage, RAID1 or RAID1+0.
 **Processor:** Any Intel or AMD processor with 16+ threads capable of 3GHz+, must support minimum virtualization features.
 Note: Additonal processor cores/threads allow for additonal VMs and increased performance.
-**GPU:** Any integrated or discrete AMD/NVIDIA/Intel GPU for hypervisor, RTX2060+ or RX5600XT+ for high performance VMs.
+**GPU:** Any integrated or discrete AMD/NVIDIA/Intel GPU for hypervisor, RTX 2060+ or RX 5600 XT+ for high performance VMs.
 Note: VM Performance benefits substantially from access to multiple GPUs and/or more powerful GPU(s).
 Stability for hypervisor and Linux VMs better with AMD GPUs versus NVIDIA/Intel.
 **Motherboard:** Any UEFI capable motherboard newer than 2015 that supports multiple GPUs.

 ## Install Guide: